treyhendrix/fairywren-nonbreeding-behavior/Scripts/RBFW3_R_Code.md

-This document contains the R code used to produce the analyses, figures, and supplemental material for the article published in *Emu - Austral Ornithology* entitled “Behavioural differences between ornamented and unornamented male Red-backed Fairywrens (*Malurus melanocephalus*) in the nonbreeding season”.
+This document contains the R code used to produce the analyses, figures, and supplemental material for the article published in *Emu - Austral Ornithology* titled “Behavioural differences between ornamented and unornamented male Red-backed Fairywrens (*Malurus melanocephalus*) in the nonbreeding season”.
 The complete list of authors is: Trey C.
 Hendrix, Facundo Fernandez-Duque, Sarah Toner, Lauren G. Hitt, Robin G.